Functional vs Non-functional Requirements: Main Differences & Examples

 Legal or regulatory requirements describe product adherence to laws.
 If your product violates these regulations, it may result in legal punishment, including federal fines.

 For example, look at legal requirements for our recent project, a mobile taxi platform:

 “To operate in London, the platform should be licensed by the local transport authority – Transport for London.”

 Such a metric shows the possibility of your solution to fail.
 To achieve high reliability, your team should eliminate all bugs that may influence the code safety and issues with system components.

 Performance describes how your solution behaves when users interact with it in various scenarios.
-Poor performance may lead to negative user experience and jeopardize system safety.
+Poor performance may lead to a negative user experience and jeopardize system safety.

 “The application shows cars nearby for three seconds.”